nspcc-dev/dbft/formal-models/README.md

 5. Open the `Model Overview` window in the TLA⁺ Toolbox  and check that behaviour specification, declared constants, invariants and properties of the model are filled in with some values.
-6. Press `Run TLC on the model` bottom to start the model checking process and explore the progress in the `Model Checkng Results` window.
+6. Press `Run TLC on the model` button to start the model checking process and explore the progress in the `Model Checkng Results` window.